 Ah, but then there is safety…LPG is heavier than air and can settle as a gas in low areas of the hull.
 In sufficient concentrations, it can ignite and blow the deck off the boat.
 Since there is an explosion danger from propane in enclosed spaces like boat hulls, propane stoves must have safety devices to shut off the flow of propane if the burner is extinguished.

 Here are some other safety precautions: The installation must be in accordance with ABYC guidelines.
 There are no shortcuts.
 Briefly, there must be a leak detector gauge, an isolated storage area, approved components, continuous supply hoses and an unobstructed venting system.
 Safety can be increased by using propane vapor monitors, solenoid valves and other optional but desirable devices.

 Butane stoves are portable, economical alternatives to permanent stoves on boats where food is cooked onboard only occasionally.
-Butane is the fuel of choice for most disposable cigarette lighters, and is available in small canisters (approx. 8oz.) to refill other small appliances lighters, soldering irons, etc. The Kenyon Express II butane stove is a single burner, portable stove that operates for about three hours on a single small canister.
+Butane is the fuel of choice for most disposable cigarette lighters and is available in small canisters (approx. 8oz.) to refill other small appliances, lighters, soldering irons, etc.

 Butane, like propane, is a liquid at relatively low pressure (37psi at 100°F) so it stores compactly.
 Both fuels come from the same family of hydrocarbons, but the main difference between butane and propane is that butane liquefies at a higher relative temperature and lower relative pressure.
 Butane does not work well in extremely cold weather because the liquid butane fails to evaporate quickly enough, which causes appliances to work poorly.